 Here are key industry experts you can connect with today:

-Savant Energy Power Networks (SEPN) is a licensed retailer of electricity, gas and hot water specialising in multi-tenant facilities such as retirement villages and apartment complexes.
-SEPN has a demonstrable history of success in the generation of significant revenue streams to retirement living operators through the operation and management of embedded power, embedded gas and hot water networks.
-SEPN liaise closely with clients to design and implement these networks within their facilities, thereby providing discounted electricity, hot water and gas to residents and end-users.
+Savant Energy Power Networks is a licensed retailer of electricity, gas and hot water specialising in multi-tenant facilities such as retirement villages and apartment complexes.
+Savant Energy has a history in the generation of significant revenue streams to retirement living operators through the operation and management of embedded power, embedded gas and hot water networks.

 Helen Emmerson, Chief Executive, Southern Cross Care (NSW & ACT)